external-secrets/kubernetes-external-secrets/README.md

 Kubernetes External Secrets supports templating in `ExternalSecret` using [lodash.template](https://lodash.com/docs/4.17.15#template).

-Template is applied to all `ExternalSecret.template` section of manifest.
+Template is applied to all `ExternalSecret.template` sections of the manifest.
-Data retrieved from secure backend is available via `data` variable.
+Data retrieved from secure backend is available via the `data` variable.
 Additonal object `yaml` of instance of [js-yaml](https://github.com/nodeca/js-yaml) is available in `lodash` templates.
 It can be leveraged for easier YAML content manipulation.